In today’s digital landscape, a nonprofit is synonymous with its donation form.

-There are other factors that go into an awesome donation form that makes donors want to whip out their credit card.
+There are other factors that go into an awesome donation form that makes donors want to whip out their credit cards.
 So, we’ve put together a list of best practices for your donation form, as recommended by industry experts.
 Let’s get started.

 The truth is that donors don’t want to deal with complicated donation processes, no matter how great your cause is.
 So you need to keep your donation form as minimalistic and uncluttered as possible.
 Only ask for information that you deem necessary.
 And don’t bombard users with unsolicited information.